PrLeoTournesol/Lab_Power_Supply/README.md

 - [Type 1](https://aliexpress.com/item/1005005196465737.html)
 - [Type 2](https://aliexpress.com/item/1005005283085015.html)

-The type 2 will be especially usefull for connecting to the banana plugs and fuse holder.
+The type 2 will be especially usefull for connecting to the banana plugs and fuse holders.

 ## Schematics